wtbu-radio/WTBU-Site/_posts/2017-09-25-review-ed-sheeran-james-blunt-td-garden-0922.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Hannah Rogers
-  first_name: Olivia
+  first_name: Hannah
-  last_name: Gehrke
+  last_name: Rogers
 image:
   src: /assets/31764032693_37d98a2b62_b-636x384.jpg
   alt: post lead image
 ---
 The anticipation for Ed Sheeran at TD Garden Friday night was palpable throughout the arena as the crowd shuffled in during James Blunt’s opening set.
 That excited tension ended at roughly 8:40pm when the lights went out and Sheeran casually walked on stage and began singing “Castle on the Hill” as the crowd erupted into screams and applause.
 Behind him was a vivid and bright autumn scene, displayed uniquely on a row of tall and narrow LED screens which surrounded his one-man setup on the center of the stage.

 After he finished the first song, Sheeran began a charming and enthusiastic banter with the audience, encouraging us to sing every word to every song and to dance our hearts out because “nobody is looking at \[us\] anyway.”
 The other songs that made up the show’s first half included the edgier “Eraser,” a quick but necessary rendition of his first mega-hit “The A Team”, a dope mashup of “Don’t” and “New Man” (both of which are F U songs to ex-loves) and “Dive,” an upbeat love-ballad that allowed Sheeran to show off his silky-smooth riffing abilities.